Frequently Asked Questions

 Is your funding stable and sustainable?

 Our church partnerships provide a stable, distributed-risk funding model that ensures long-term security for our kids.
-We operate 100% debt-free, and will, with the success of our capital campagin, own nearly all of the properties we use for children's homes.
+We operate 100% debt-free.

 We still rely heavily, though, on donations from individuals, churches, business and foundations to provide for ongoing operating, administrative and capital expenses.